P. F. Strawson

-Sir Peter Frederick Strawson FBA (/ˈstrɔːsən/; 23 November 1919 – 13 February 2006) was an English philosopher.
-He was the Waynflete Professor of Metaphysical Philosophy at the University of Oxford (Magdalen College) from 1968 to 1987.
-Before that, he was appointed as a college lecturer at University College, Oxford, in 1947, and became a tutorial fellow the following year, until 1968.
-On his retirement in 1987, he returned to the college and continued working there until shortly before his death.
-His portrait was painted by the artists Muli Tang and Daphne Todd.
+Sir Peter Frederick Strawson FBA (/ˈstrɔːsən/; 23 November 1919 – 13 February 2006) was an English philosopher who spent most of his career at the University of Oxford.
+He was the Waynflete Professor of Metaphysical Philosophy at Magdalen College, Oxford from 1968 to 1987.
+He had previously held the positions of college lecturer and tutorial fellow at University College, Oxford, a college he returned to upon his retirement in 1987, and which provided him with rooms until his death.

-The Stanford Encyclopedia of Philosophy says that Strawson "exerted a considerable influence on philosophy, both during his lifetime and, indeed, since his death".
+Paul Snowdon and Anil Gomes, in the Stanford Encyclopedia of Philosophy, comment that Strawson "exerted a considerable influence on philosophy, both during his lifetime and, indeed, since his death."

-Early years
+Life

 Strawson was born in Ealing, west London, and brought up in Finchley, north London, by his parents, both of whom were teachers.
 He was educated at Christ's College, Finchley, followed by St John's College, Oxford, where he read Philosophy, Politics and Economics.

+During the Second World War, Strawson served first with the Royal Artillery from 1940, and then with the Royal Electrical and Mechanical Engineers.
+He was demobilised in 1946, with the rank of captain.

+After his military service, he went initially to the (then) University College of North Wales at Bangor, as an assistant lecturer.
+After winning the John Locke scholarship in 1946, and the support of Gilbert Ryle, he went to University College, Oxford, initially as a lecturer, and then, from 1948, as a fellow.
+Strawson was a pupil of Paul Grice, who later became his colleague and collaborator.
+In 1968 he succeeded Gilbert Ryle as the Waynflete Professor of Metaphysical Philosophy in Oxford.